Paying for public transportation

 How does it work?

-In The Hague: in addition to the OV-chipcard, you can still use a (paper) season ticket or HTM day tickets like the 24-hour day ticket.
+In addition to the OV-chipcard, you can still use a (paper) season ticket or HTM day tickets like the 24-hour day ticket.
 Passengers can also purchase tickets from the bus or tram driver.

 Read more on the website of the OV-chipcard.